godfat/rest-core/README.md

 ## DESCRIPTION:

-A modular and lightweight Ruby REST client infrastructure and implementations.
+A modular Ruby REST client collection/infrastructure.

 In an era of web service and mashup, we saw a blooming of REST API.
 One might wonder, how do we easily and elegantly use those API?
 We might first try to